aleksandr-vin/apnea-heartbeats/README.md

-# Apnea Heartbeats research project
+# APNEA Heartbeats research project

 Checking the idea about equal avg amount of heartbeats a pearson can hold their's breath.